gne-ldh/PPS/Content/Notes/Files/Expression.md

 Example

-  Try the following example to understand operator precedence in C −
+  Try the following example to understand operator precedence in C:

          #include <stdio.h>